-If you know me, or you’ve read some of my other blog posts surrounding nutrition for anxiety, you’ll know that I preach the importance of good GUT HEALTH – like there’s no tomorrow!
+If you know me, or you’ve read some of my other blog posts surrounding nutrition for anxiety, you’ll know that I preach the importance of good GUT HEALTH to help reduce anxiety levels – like there’s no tomorrow!

-The reason I talk so much about the importance of good gut health when looking to reduce anxiety levels is that there is SO MUCH research that exemplifies the key role gut bacteria play in regulating mood, serotonin & dopamine levels, behaviours, stress, and general anxiety levels!
+The reason I talk so much about the importance of good gut health for reducing anxiety is that there is SO MUCH research that exemplifies the key role gut bacteria play in regulating mood, serotonin & dopamine levels, behaviours, stress, and general anxiety levels!
 (1)

 Gastroenterologist Dr. Emeran Mayer, (the director of the Center for Neurobiology of Stress at the University of California) states, “it’s almost unthinkable that the gut is not playing a critical role in mind states,” when referring to the gut’s multifaceted ability to communicate with the brain, along with its crucial role in defending the body against the outside world.
 (1)